 Underwood Five typewriter.
+Public domain image. |

 I learned to type on a manual typewriter.
 Just goes to show how ancient I am.
 It was one of those courses that I took to fill out my high school class schedule when the school wouldn’t let me take the courses I wanted (long story!).
 After the first couple of weeks, they wouldn’t let us see the letters on the keys anymore so you had to learn to type by touch!
 My poor little fingers hurt so bad from pressing the keys hard enough to make a good impression on the paper.

-IBM Selectric "Ball"
+IBM Selectric "Ball" Public domain image. |

-Before long, technology gave us word processors and then personal computers.
-No longer was the typewriter the indispensable tool of writers and office workers everywhere.
-I hear there are still some who prefer a typewriter to a computer.
-Not me!
+writers and office workers everywhere.
+I hear there are still some who prefer a

 So, my friends and family members, do you “hunt and peck” or type by touch?
 What memories do you have of the typewriter?